andrehora/gitevo/README.md

 $ gitevo <git_repo> -r <python|js|ts|fastapi>
 ```

-`git_repo` a Git url, a local Git repository, or folder with multiple Git repositories.
+`git_repo` can be a Git url, a local Git repository, or folder with multiple Git repositories.

 For example, passing Git urls: